Rock Stars You May Not Know Are Missing Body Parts

 Advertisement

-Meshuggah is among the loudest, heaviest, and most metal bands that ever metaled.
-The Swedish outfit has been a going concern for more than 30 years now, combining unique rhythms and jazz elements with some good, old-fashioned thrash to create a distinctive, rumbling sound all its own.
-A lot of that auditory assault comes courtesy of founding member Fredrik Thordendal, named by Guitar World as one of the best heavy metal guitarists of all time.
-But in the early '90s, well after the band had released several collections and established an international following, Thordendal suffered a setback.
-While working on a carpentry project, he sliced off the tip of the middle finger on his left hand.
+But in the mid-'90s, well after the band had released several collections and established an international following, Thordendal suffered a setback.
+While working on a carpentry project, he sliced off the tip of the middle finger on his left hand, or his fretting hand.
 Doctors sewed it back on, leaving the damaged finger and index finger the same length.
-More importantly, he was able to play again, and this story is way more metal than anything Meshuggah ever recorded.
+More importantly, he was able to play again, and this story is arguably as metal as anything Meshuggah has ever recorded.

 Advertisement

-In November 2015, a bus carrying the popular indie metal band the Ghost Inside, along with its crew, collided with an 18-wheeler truck.
-The drivers of both vehicles perished in the accident, while the whole of the band's operations survived, although some just barely.
-Early reports listed vocalist Jonathan Vigil and guitarist Zach Johnson in critical condition.
-Drummer Andrew Tkaczyk was airlifted out of the scene of the crash for treatment of head trauma and multiple bone breaks.
-From the hospital where he would spend two months after the crash, Tkaczyk posted to Instagram an update on his recovery in January 2016.
-He revealed that after the accident left him in a coma for ten days, he awoke "to the sight of my missing leg."
+From the hospital, where he would spend two months after the crash, Tkaczyk posted to Instagram an update on his recovery in January 2016.
+He revealed that after the accident left him in a coma for 10 days, he awoke "to the sight of my missing leg."
 Surgeons had to amputate the severely damaged appendage, which Tkaczyk notes was "one injury among many others such as fractures in my ribs, spine, and hip along with some ligament tears in my rotator cuff and labrum."
 He promised to "play drums again," and he did.
-The Ghost Inside returned to the stage in 2019 for its first show since the bus accident.
+The Ghost Inside returned to the stage in 2019 for its first show since the bus accident and has released two more studio albums to date.

 How Fetty Wap lost his eye